Healthy hermit crab colors should be bright and vibrant.

-Watch out for white mold or mites, as they can create the illusion that your hermit crab’s turning white.
-Keeping your hermit crab’s environment clean and sanitary should enable you to avoid these issues.
+Watch out for white mold or mites, as they can create the illusion that a hermit crab’s turning white.
+Keeping a hermit crab’s environment clean and sanitary will enable you to avoid these issues.

 Why Is My Hermit Crab White?